AndrewBMartin/MetaModel/README.md

 Snapshot saved as forest_2017331_3.json
 ```

-And you see that we're exactly where we left off.
+And we're exactly where we left off yesterday.
 When we passed the snapshot location to the MetaModel constructor, the original Gurobi model was loaded into the MetaModel, and the functions that we had applied to the model were applied again in the proper order, so that we've recovered exactly the model state from yesterday.

 This tutorial has provided an introduction to the MetaModel design pattern.
 It has shown how to create, modify, and load a MetaModel.
 MetaModels can make Gurobi modelling more efficient because the modeller can focus on anlaysis instead of tracking and logging their progress.